sriramsoftware/IIA/README.md

 - Powerful, fully-featured REST API for retreiving data
 - Cross-platform service, deploy to cloud, Docker, and more

-KQ Analyzer Community edition is available under the AGPLv3 license!
+KQAnalytics3 Community edition is available under the AGPLv3 license!

 ## Exclusive Enterprise Edition